Magnetostatic modes and criticality in quantum-Ising materials: Magnetostatic Modes in the Transverse-Field Ising Model

-More generally, in an arbitrarily shaped sample, demagnetization fields and interactions between fluctuations will reduce the MF magnetization, $\boldsymbol{M}_{\emptyset} \rightarrow \boldsymbol{M}_0$.
 In the presence of an applied longitudinal field $H_a^z$, the local longitudinal field is $H_{loc}^z = H_{\emptyset}^z + H_{in}^z$, where the internal field of the sample is $H_{in}^z = H_a^z + H_d^z$.
 To minimize the magnetostatic free energy, domain structure forms to minimize the internal field.
-Assuming domain walls with negligible energy have high mobility, the domain structure will adjust itself so that $H_a^z = -H_d^z$ \cite{Cooke, Mennenga}.
+Assuming domain walls with negligible energy and high mobility, the domain structure will adjust itself so that $H_a^z = -H_d^z$ \cite{Cooke, Mennenga}.
 The energy of the domain walls, and pinning potentials present in any real material, may lead to corrections to this result.
 In low-temperature microwave measurements of the modes in LiHoF$_4$, it was found that setting $H_d^z \approx -1.3 H_a^z$ gives reasonable agreement between experimental data and theoretical results \cite{LiberskySM}.

 We now turn to the EOM determining the magnetization dynamics of the TFIM.
-In the absence of damping, the dynamics may be determined by the lossless, Landau-Lifshitz equation, or magnetic-torque equation,
+In the absence of damping, the dynamics may be determined by the Landau-Lifshitz equation,